henrik242/musicbrowser/musicbrowser/README.txt

 Changelog
 ---------
+0.15 (2008-07-01)
+- Use Ajax for browsing.
+Flash player playback is no longer interrupted by selecting a different folder.
+- File download didn't always work in v0.14

 0.14 (2008-04-13)
 - Remote control of XBMC Media Center added (http://xbmc.org/)
 - Workaround for php versions without utf8_encode() (e.g. fun_plug for DNS-323)